HypeCheck

 What the Science Says

-Hawthorn berry is a fruit from the Crataegus shrub family, long used in traditional medicine for heart and digestive health.
-In animal studies, hawthorn berry extract showed antioxidant, anti-inflammatory, and lipid-lowering effects that appeared to protect heart tissue from obesity-related damage.
-One small human trial included hawthorn berry as part of a multi-ingredient nitric oxide supplement that reduced triglycerides, but it is impossible to isolate hawthorn's specific contribution from that combination product.
+Hawthorn berry is the fruit of the Crataegus shrub, long used in traditional medicine for heart health.
+Animal studies suggest it may reduce inflammation, oxidative stress, and lipid levels — particularly in the context of obesity-related cardiac injury.
+One human trial included hawthorn berry as part of a multi-ingredient nitric oxide supplement that reduced triglycerides, but hawthorn's individual contribution could not be isolated.

 What It Doesn't Do

-Not proven to treat or prevent heart disease in humans on its own.
+Not proven to treat heart disease in humans on its own.
 No human trials in the provided data test hawthorn berry alone.
-Don't assume animal study results translate directly to people.
-Not a proven cholesterol drug replacement.
-No evidence it cures or reverses colitis in humans.
+Don't expect it to replace statins or blood pressure medication.
+The animal study results may not translate to people.

 Evidence-Based Benefits